Objectives and Requirements

 * To reduce CO2 by 80% requires mode change away from cars and on to low energy, electric, aerial podcars.

-* To provide immediate service 24/7 for all rural areas: investor profits must be limited to 15%; land owner rents limited to 5%; and the balance invested to extend the network.
+* To provide immediate service 24/7 for some rural areas: investor profits must be limited to 15%; land owner rents limited to 5%; and the balance invested by regulation to extend the network.

 Conclusion for Objectives and Requirements